SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 optional data property
 ~~~~~~~~~~~~~~~~~~~~~~
 ``"optional"``:
-    The names of optional struct elements is given).
-When "optional" is omitted,
-    all struct elements are optional.
-This means that a SEC node not implementing
+    The names of optional struct elements.
+When "optional" is omitted, all struct elements are optional.
-    partial structs has to specify ``optional=[]`` in all structs.
+    This means that a SEC node not implementing partial structs has to specify ``optional=[]`` in all structs.

-    In 'change' and 'do' commands, the ECS might omit these elements, all other
+    In 'change' and 'do' commands, the ECS might omit these elements,
-    elements must be given.
+    all other elements must be given.
     The effect of a 'change' action with omitted elements should be the same
     as if the current values of these elements would have been sent with it.
     The effect of a 'do' action with omitted elements is defined by the implementation.